-Conditions for Re-Subdivision of Existing Country Residential Lots

-1. The re-subdivision of lots within existing multi-parcel country residential developments may be considered subject to rezoning the parcel to an appropriate zoning designation and compliance with the following criteria:

-- a.
-The subdivision shall be consistent with all relevant policies within this plan; - b.
-The subdivision shall not be detrimental to the health, safety and general welfare of the existing community; - c.
-The resulting lots shall each be connected to a centralized potable waterline; - d.
-The subdivision shall make efficient use of existing infrastructure; and - e.
-The subdivision shall comply with all standards set out in the Zoning Bylaw. - 2.
-The re-subdivision of lots within an existing multi-parcel country residential development shall not require the submission of a Comprehensive Development Review prior to consideration by Council. - 3.
-If the proposed subdivision is located within an Organized Hamlet, it will be referred to the Hamlet Board for review and comments.

-5.11.
-Integrated Non-Residential Use:

-- 1. Rural Convenience Commercial development may be located adjacent to or within the boundaries of a multi-parcel country residential developments where it minimizes land use conflict and complements existing communities subject to: - a. submission of a Comprehensive Development Review; - b. rezoning the parcel to an appropriate zoning district; and - c. satisfying the commercial policies contained herein. - 2.
-At the discretion of Council, home occupations and home based businesses may be located within multi-parcel country residential subdivisions, where these uses are consistent with the residential use and character of the area and they satisfy the development standards contained within the Zoning Bylaw. - 3.
-Integrated recreational development shall be considered adjacent to or within the boundaries of a multi-parcel country residential subdivision where it is complementary to the existing community subject to significant public consultation and subject to: - a. submission of a Comprehensive Development Review; - b. rezoning the parcel to an appropriate zoning district; and - c. satisfying the recreational policies contained herein.
+Conditions for Re-subdivision of Existing Country 5.10 Re-subdivision Policies: Residential Lots 1.
+The re-subdivision of lots within existing multi-parcel country residential developments may be considered subject to rezoning the parcel to an appropriate zoning designation and compliance with the following criteria: a.
+The subdivision shall be consistent with all relevant policies within this plan; Comprehensive Development Review b.
+The subdivision shall not be detrimental to the health, safety Not Required and general welfare of the existing community; Referral to Hamlet Board c.
+The resulting lots shall each be connected to a centralized potable waterline; Referrar to Hannet Doard d.
+The subdivision shall make efficient use of existing infrastructure; and e.
+The subdivision shall comply with all standards set out in the Integrated Commercial Development Zoning Bylaw.
+Development 2.
+The re-subdivision of lots within an existing multi-parcel country residential development shall not require the submission of a Comprehensive Development Review prior to consideration by Council.
+3. If the proposed subdivision is located within an Organized Hamlet, it will be referred to the Hamlet Board for review and comments.
+Home Based Businesses and Home Occupations 5.11 Integrated Non-Residential Uses: , 1.
+Rural Convenience Commercial development may be located adjacent to or within the boundaries of a multi-parcel country Integrated Recreational residential developments where it minimizes land use conflict and Development complements existing communities subject to: a. submission of a Comprehensive Development Review; b. rezoning the parcel to an appropriate zoning district; andc. satisfying the commercial policies contained herein.
+2. At the discretion of Council, home occupations and home based businesses may be located within multi-parcel country residential subdivisions, where these uses are consistent with the residential use and character of the area and they satisfy the development standards contained within the Zoning Bylaw.
+3. Integrated recreational development shall be considered adjacent to or within the boundaries of a multi-parcel country residential subdivision where it is complementary to the existing community subject to significant public consultation and subject to: a. submission of a Comprehensive Development Review; b. rezoning the parcel to an appropriate zoning district; and c. satisfying the recreational policies contained herein.